Brazil's Cosan proposes $4.7 billion takeover of railway firm

-SAO PAULO Brazilian sugar and ethanol firm Cosan SA proposed a takeover on Monday of America Latina Logistica SA in a $4.7 billion (2.8 billion pounds) deal that would form Latin America's largest railway and logistics company.
+SAO PAULO Brazilian sugar and ethanol firm Cosan SA proposed a takeover on Monday of America Latina Logistica SA in a $4.7 billion deal that would form Latin America's largest railway and logistics company.

 Under the terms of the deal, shareholders of ALL ALLL3.SA, as America Latina Logistica is commonly known, would own most of the capital of the combined entity, while Cosan (CSAN3.SA) would name the majority of its board members.

-In a separate securities filing, ALL said the combined value of the new company would total 10.96 billion reais (2.8 billion pounds), of which ALL shareholders would hold 63.5 percent.
+In a separate securities filing, ALL said the combined value of the new company would total 10.96 billion reais ($4.7 billion), of which ALL shareholders would hold 63.5 percent.

 Cosan would offer 10.184 reais per ALL share, a 56 percent premium to its closing price on Friday.